jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Introduction

-The contents of an object can be *arbitrary*.
+The contents of an object might be *arbitrary*.
 Anything may be put inside an object:

 <img src="images/Classes.001.png" width="200" />

-But an object might also select another object to serve as its *class* or *prototype*.
+But an object can also select another object to serve as its *class* or *prototype*.

 An object's behavior may be guided by rules set by its class.
-A class might be like a special object, that aims to describe characteristics and behavior of other objects.
+A class might be like a *special object*, that aims to describe characteristics and behavior of *other* objects.

 ## Basic Notation